vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 Please note that enabling gradient accumulation will slow down training because the losses must be calculated for several times before the weights are updated (1 update to the weights = 1 actual training step).

-### Optimizer and learning rate
+## Optimizers and learning rate schedulers

-The optimizer and the learning rate scheduler can take an important role in accelerating the training process.
+The optimizer and the learning rate scheduler can take an important role in the training process.
 DiffSinger uses a flexible configuration logic for these two modules.

-You can modify options of the optimizer and learning rate scheduler, or even use other classes of them by editing the configuration file:
+### Basic configurations

+The optimizer and learning rate scheduler used during training can be configured by their full class name and keyword arguments in the configuration file.
+Take the following as an example for the optimizer:

 ```yaml
 optimizer_args: